 Château Prieure Lichine

-Château Prieure Lichine is a Bordeaux wine estate located in Cantenac in Gironde.
-The vineyard covers an area of 78 hectares with a grape variety of 50% Cabernet Sauvignon, 45% Merlot and only 5% Petit Verdot.
-It is listed in the official Bordeaux wine classification of 1855 as a fourth classified growth.
+Château Prieure Lichine is a Bordeaux wine estate located in Cantenac in the Gironde.
+The vineyard covers 78 hectares with a grape variety composition of 50% Cabernet Sauvignon, 45% Merlot and only 5% Petit Verdot.
+It belongs to the official 1855 Bordeaux wine classification as a fourth growth.

 The wines of Château Prieure Lichine are very characteristic of the Margaux appellation terroir.
-Very expressive and with an interesting aromatic palette, the wines are fresh and have silky tannins.
-The Château also produces a second wine called "Confidences de Prieuré-Lichine" and a third wine "le clocher du Prieuré".
+Very expressive with an interesting aromatic range, the wines are fresh with silky tannins.
+The Château also produces a second wine called "Confidences de Prieuré-Lichine" and a third wine "Le Clocher du Prieuré".

-Prieuré-Lichine is a vineyard in Margaux, in the Médoc, founded in the Romanesque period by the monks of the Vertheuil Abbey.
-The wines of this vintage have been renowned since the beginning and, in the 13th century, the church vineyards were flourishing.
-It was not until 1444 that the first official mention of Prieuré-Lichine was made.
+Prieuré-Lichine is a vineyard in Margaux, in the Médoc, founded during the Romanesque period by the monks of Vertheuil Abbey.
+The wines of this estate have been renowned since their origin, and in the 13th century, church vineyards were flourishing.
+The first official mention of Prieuré-Lichine dates back to 1444.

-In the 18th century, international interest in Médoc wines was confirmed.
-Prieuré-Lichine was included in the classification of the Intendance of Bordeaux in the category of third growths of the parishes of Margaux and Cantenac.
+In the 18th century, international interest in Médoc wines grew.
+Prieuré-Lichine was included in the Bordeaux Intendance classification in the category of third growths of the Margaux and Cantenac parishes.

-In 1855, Prieuré-Lichine was promoted to 4th Grand Cru Classé in the official classification of Bordeaux wines.
-However, the vintage was severely affected by the scourges of the 19th century, such as powdery mildew, downy mildew and phylloxera.
+In 1855, Prieuré-Lichine was promoted to 4th Grand Cru Classé in the official Bordeaux wine classification.
+However, the estate was severely affected by the 19th-century plagues, such as powdery mildew, downy mildew and phylloxera.
 In 1951, the estate was bought by Alexis Lichine, who renamed it Château Prieuré-Lichine.

-Under the direction of Alexis Lichine, the vintage regained its former glory.
+Under the direction of Alexis Lichine, the estate regained its former glory.
 The "Pope of Wine" passed away at the Prieuré in 1989, but the estate continued its momentum.
-In 1999, it was bought by the Ballande group, which continued to invest in the vineyard and technical facilities.
+In 1999, it was purchased by the Ballande group, which continued investments in the vineyard and technical facilities.

-In 2012, the estate expanded with an additional 10 hectares located in the commune of Arsac, with the same grape varieties as the Grand Vin blend.
-Soil studies allow the grape varieties and rootstocks to be refined to best express the potential of each terroir.
-In 2013, a new vat room was inaugurated, allowing winemaking to be optimized.
+In 2012, the estate expanded with an additional 10 hectares located in the commune of Arsac, featuring the same grape varieties as the Grand Vin blend.
+Soil studies helped refine the grape varieties and rootstocks to best express the potential of each terroir.
+In 2013, a new vat room was inaugurated, allowing for optimised vinification.

 In 2019, Château Prieuré-Lichine committed to a High Environmental Value (HVE) approach and obtained its HVE level 3 certification.